-A Layout recognised an impairment loss of CU2,100 during the financial year ended 31 December 2020.
-Refer Note xx to the financial statements for the year ended 31 December 2020 for details.
+A Layout recognised an impairment loss of CU2,100 during the financial year ended 31 December 2021.
+Refer Note xx to the financial statements for the year ended 31 December 2021 for details.

-As discussed above, due to reimposed lockdowns in January and April 2021 in certain jurisdictions, A Layout was required to close its retail stores in Countries A and D. As of the date of authorisation of these financial statements, there is significant uncertainty as to when the lockdown and movement restrictions would be lifted in these countries.
+As discussed above, due to business rundowns in January 2022 in certain jurisdictions, A Layout was required to limit business hours in its retail stores in Countries A and D.

-These reimposed lockdowns have resulted in reduced sales and profits in these locations as compared to the amounts estimated in impairment calculations for the year ended 31 December 2020.
+These uncertainties have resulted in reduced sales and profits in these locations as compared to the amounts estimated in impairment calculations for the year ended 31 December 2021.
 A Layout considered the reduced sales and profits to be indicators of impairment and therefore, determined the recoverable amount for its cash generating units in Countries A and D. The recoverable amount is the higher of fair value less costs of disposal and value in use.
 Value in use was higher in all cases due to the nature of the assets included in the carrying amount of cash generating units.